Last Revised: August 20th, 2019

 During the presentation, you pay close attention to the Speaker, noting how well he/she meets his/her objectives.
 You will probably want to take notes.

 When called upon by the General Evaluator, you briefly evaluate the Speaker’s presentation (see guidelines below).
 You may wish to use notes, especially if you are a relatively inexperienced Evaluator.
-Be concise; you have a maximum of two minutes.
+Be concise; you have a maximum of three minutes.

 Your objectives are to motivate the Speaker to develop further his/her strengths and improve his/her weaknesses by evaluating his/her speech honestly, fairly, and in a supportive manner.
 Guidelines for the art of evaluating are numerous; only a few will be highlighted here.
 If you have not been an Evaluator recently, please review them.